jbrodriguez/reactorx/README.md

 ```

 ## Installation
-`reactorx` is built on top of [js-csp] (https://github.com/ubolonton/js-csp), which is included in the distribution.
+`reactorx` is built on top of [js-csp] (https://github.com/ubolonton/js-csp), which is included in the distribution, but you still need to install [regenerator](https://facebook.github.io/regenerator/).

+This is because Safari (most notably) doesn't support yet generators/yields/etc., so we need to bake in the support for those features.

 ```
-npm install --save reactorx
+npm install --save reactorx regenerator
 ```

 ## API